-3. Hotels Are Easier For Last Minute Stays
+3. Hotel Advantages As Last Minute Stays

 When on my beloved road trips, I rarely have a predetermined destination for the end of the day.
 I set off in the morning, spend hours exploring, and find a place to sleep when my adventure meter is empty.
 In other words, I often book last minute lodging.
 For these situations, the hotel (or usually for me, a roadside motel or inn) process works better than Airbnb.
 I have tried using the Airbnb app on the road but last minute bookings are not conducive to their model.

-4. Research Time
+4. Hotels Require Less Research Time

 After more than 25 years of trip planning (for myself and others), I have refined processes for hotel and Airbnb searches.
 While it usually takes some time to research and decide on a hotel property, it is a fraction of the effort and time of Airbnb searches.
 Because of the unique nature of vacation rental properties, it simply takes more time and effort to research possibilities, narrow down the choices, contact the owners, and make a decision.

 I knew when I asked Ed Pizzarello for a quote about why hotel loyalty trumps Airbnb rentals, it was like asking if a rock star wanted some recreational substance (yes, loyalty points ARE like crack.
 I said it!).
 He recently wrote A Cautionary Tale on Airbnb and frequently travels with his family so I was interested in his viewpoint.
 Ed shared this with me: